View Jack Silvers's Obituary on pal-item.com and share memories

 Jack Silvers

-New Paris, Ohio - Jack Allen Silvers, Sr, 70, of New Paris, Ohio passed away on Saturday, February 1, 2020 at .
+New Paris, Ohio - Jack Allen Silvers, Sr, 70, of New Paris, Ohio passed away on Saturday, February 1, 2020 at Hospice of Dayton.

 He was born on March 26, 1949 in Greenville, Ohio to Ralph Jr. Silvers and the late Eileen (Schlosser) Silvers.